 It’s that time of year!
 It’s the time when the kids go Back to School!
 For some children, the start of the new school year, meeting new people, socializing and making friends comes easy.
-For many of us meeting new people makes us nervous.
-Playing name and icebreaker games are a great way for kids ease any butterflies in their tummy and make meeting new people less stressful.
+For many of us, meeting new people makes us nervous.
+Playing name and icebreaker games are a great way for kids to ease any butterflies in their tummy and make meeting new people less stressful.

 - Make sure you know the names of all the kids in the group

 - If you see a child who looks partially nervous don’t have them go first

 - Set ground rules before playing to ensure a safe respectful environment

 Try any of these fun name and icebreaker games below and find out which ones the kids enjoy most!
 Then add your own twist to keep them coming back for more games.

 Shake It Up Name Game

 Have all players stand in a circle.
 Each player has to do a different motion for each syllable of their name.
 For example, Jenn-i-fer, Jenn(shake hips)-i(clap hands)-fer(stomp feet).
 Once the player completes their motion the entire circle says the name while completing the motion.